On This Page You Will Find:

 - For work that will last at least one year

-- Be for work that falls under the, “Skilled Trade” section of the National Occupation Classification database.
+- For work that falls under the “Skilled Trade” section of the NOC database.
 These jobs will have codes that start with the following numbers:

 - 72